 - 3.10 In 2017 the mean house price in Three Rivers was £641,706 which is the highest in the South West Hertfordshire Housing Market Area and well above the average in the East of England and in England as a whole.
-This results in the District having one of the worst levels of affordability in the country coupled with an undersupply of affordable homes. - 3.11 The average annual mean income in Three Rivers is well above the national average, in 2018 it was £34,882, however the level of average income required to purchase a new home is double that required in England.
-Data from the Office of National Statistics shows a ratio of house prices to income in Three Rivers is 13.85.
-This is on par with the levels experienced in London.
+This results in the District having one of the worst levels of affordability in the country coupled with an undersupply of affordable homes. - 3.11 The average median income in Three Rivers is similar to the national average; in 2020 it was £29,9823, however the level of average median income required to purchase a new home is double that required in England.
+Data from the Office of National Statistics shows a ratio of house prices to income in Three Rivers in 2020 is 16.344.
+This is on par with the levels experienced in London, with the ratio being higher than in several London Boroughs.
 This means that accessing the property market in the District is limited for most first-time buyers and even those already established on the housing ladder.
 Affordability is therefore a significant issue in the District and this is reflected in local housing need.